Backcountry ski Alaska with IFMGA Mountain Guide Joe Stock

-Join IFMGA Mountain Guide Joe Stock for the best skiing in the world in the mountains surrounding Anchorage.
-The ski zones near Anchorage offer four huge mountain ranges: the Kenai Mountains, Talkeetna Mountains, Chugach Mountains and Alaska Range.
-From this vast wilderness, we can find everything from open powder faces, to steep chutes and spines, to glaciers and tree skiing.
+Join Joe Stock for the best skiing in the world in the mountains surrounding Anchorage.
+The ski zones near Anchorage offer four huge mountain ranges: the Kenai Mountains, Talkeetna Mountains, Chugach Mountains and the Alaska Range.
+From this vast wilderness, we find everything from open powder faces, to chutes, to glaciers and tree skiing.
 Whether you want a single day of touring, or you're from Outside and want a full week of adventure, Joe will show you the region like no one else.

 See Southcentral Alaska backcountry skiing posts.

 Read about backcountry skiing around Anchorage in Joe's guidebook The Alaska Factor.

 Joe does not provide transport.
 To reduce your cost, it's best to use your personal or rental car.
 If possible, the guide will ride with you to the trailhead.

 Where to Stay

 If visiting from Outside, Girdwood is an hour from Anchorage, and has all the amenities of a laid-back ski town.
 While we mostly ski the mountains around Girdwood, sometimes conditions are better in the Talkeetna Mountains, an hour north of Anchorage.
 See Southcentral Alaska Logistics.